agent18/agent18.github.io/_posts/application-OP-pa.markdown

   Luke" I think I can gain a lot of insight into what makes a great researcher.

 - I would like to learn about other roles in EA.
 With exposure to other team members from Open Philanthropy I think I will also get some insight into the different roles.

 ### Is there anything else you want to share about why you might be a
 good fit for this role?

-- I have 2 years of research experience (albeit in another field)
+- I have 2 years of research experience (albeit in another field).

 - EA is the purpose of my life.
 It is most important to me to have maximum counterfactual impact.
 It is why I spend 20-30 hrs every